trichelab/biscuiteer/README.md

 ### Downstream bits

-Examples of A/B compartment inference, age estimation from WGBS, copy number segmentation, and so forth will appear here presently.
-For example, a shorthand summary of hypo- and hyper-methylation at some regions commonly associated with each:
+A/B compartment inference, age estimation from WGBS, copy number segmentation, and so forth (examples to appear).
+To wit, a shorthand summary of hypo- and hyper-methylation at some regions commonly associated with each:

 ```R
 SvNS.CpGindex <- CpGindex(SvNS)